 Assisting wounded warriors in recovery requires a team effort involving the commander, medical and non-medical community – all operating together to provide the best possible support to wounded warriors and their families.

 RCCs provide face-to-face care and assistance for wounded warriors by serving as the focal point for coordinating medical and non-medical care and services.
-They develop comprehensive recovery plans and have an extensive knowledge of support programs and processes.
+They develop comprehensive recovery plans and have extensive knowledge of support programs and processes.

 “Being an RCC is really an extension of what I did on active duty,” Mondloch said.
 “I am here to help people.
 As RCCs, we’re basically considered ‘boots on the ground’ and meet regularly with recovering service members to discuss their concerns.”

 While not in all cases, most RCCs work in military treatment facilities so they can work closely and collaborate with the medical team.
 RCCs brief members on eligibility benefits and compensation, cultivate contacts in the local community with a number of helping agencies, assist with various applications (Traumatic Servicemembers’ Group Life Insurance, Social Security Disability Insurance, etc.), research answers on members’ medical evaluation board status, help guide members through the Air Force’s Integrated Disability Evaluation System, along with a variety of other tasks.